 As a teenager, Ray was also influenced significantly by the musical styles of recording artists and bands such as Yes, Emerson, Lake & Palmer, Jan Hammer, and Gino Vannelli.
-Especially important to Ray's budding concept was Vannelli's earlier music, which had an innovative and fresh approach combining complex jazz harmonies and solos, innovative orchestral use of synthesizers, and long "story telling" tunes.
+Especially important to Ray's budding concept was Vannelli's earlier music, which had an innovative and fresh approach combining contemporary jazz harmony with the innovative orchestral use of synthesizers.

 Softly beating in the background, musically speaking, was the music of Brazilian composer, guitarist, and pianist Antonio Carlos Jobim which Ray had listened to from childhood.
 "My older sister, Lory, was one of my biggest influences," he says.
 "She would come home from the record store with all kinds of music from Mancini to Coltrane to Zeppelin to the Beatles... you name it.
 One day she brought home an 8 track cartridge of Jobim's 'Wave'.
 I would listen to that for hours.
 It was such comforting music.
 In fact, I would put it on to go to sleep and the 8 track would go all night and I would wake up and it would still be playing.
 I feel this music deeply ingrained itself in me, and influences me to this day."
 Jobim's music is widely known for crystal clear melodies, bossa nova rhythms, jazz harmonies and graceful form.